 In addition to the drugs covered by Medicare, some prescription drugs are covered for you under your Medicaid benefits.
-Contact Hamaspik Medicare Choice Member Services for more information about prescriptions that are covered by Medicaid.
+Contact Member Services for more information about prescription medications that are covered by Medicaid.

 Section 1.2 Basic rules for the plan's Part D drug coverage